 Pact’s accomplishments under Sajhedari Bikaas include:

-- More than 33,000 citizens trained on local governance and planning
+- Nearly 45,000 citizens trained on local governance and planning

 - Approximately 1,700 youths trained and taking part in 115 youth groups

 - 154 small-scale infrastructure projects and 22 social initiatives completed, benefitting approximately 185,000 people

 - 18 Nepali radio stations broadcasting project messages